darinw7/darinw7.github.io/essays/UI-Frameworks.md

 ![Screen Shot 2025-02-13 at 7 22 05 PM](https://github.com/user-attachments/assets/57eb5f4f-8da9-44f3-af32-78d88e0a6de7)

 ## Advantages & Disadvantages of using Bootstrap 5 for Software Engineering
+One of the advantages of using Bootstrap 5 and frameworks in general is with how a large part of the code is already ready to use, and therefore significantly reduces the amount of time needed and frustration that comes by trying to code everything from scratch.
+I also find that this process helps to ensure consistency across all users and projects, which as a result improves readability for everyone.
+While all may seem good, there undoubtedly are negatives that come with using it too.
+For example,

 ## Why not just using raw HTML and CSS?